mikolalysenko/mudb/modules/muschema/README-toc.md

 const DeckSchema = new MuSortedArray(CardSchema, compare, identity)

 DeckSchema.identity     // defaults to []
-                        // if identity sepcified, will be a sorted copy of it DeckSchema.muType       // 'sorted-set' DeckSchema.muData       // CardSchema DeckSchema.compare      // reference to the compare function
+                        // if identity specified, will be a sorted copy of it DeckSchema.muType       // 'sorted-set' DeckSchema.muData       // CardSchema DeckSchema.compare      // reference to the compare function